Fishing Guides Across the Mountains of Georgia, Tennessee and North Carolina

-Float dry flies, strip streamers, tumble nymphs ... or cast spoons, spinners and jigs!
-Boulder runs, deep pools, long feeding lanes, shady lay-downs and rippling shoals hold the brookies, browns and 'bows that make up the catch all along our float trips.
+Our fishing guides show you how to float dry flies, strip streamers, tumble nymphs ... or cast spoons, spinners and jigs!
+Boulder runs, deep pools, long feeding lanes, shady lay-downs and rippling shoals hold the brookies, browns and 'bows that make up the catch when trout fishing on our float trips on the Toccoa River

 Fish average 12 to 15 inches long, but trophy brown and rainbow trout -- 18 inches and larger! -- frequently surprise anglers with smashing strikes, spectacular jumps and driving runs.
 Even larger trout are sometimes seen ... and hooked!

-After collecting in Lake Blue Ridge, the "lower Toccoa" pours from Blue Ridge Dam into a 14-mile-long tailwater trout fishery that begins just beyond the city limits of Blue Ridge and ends at the border town of McCayesville on the Georgia-Tennessee state line.
-Float trips run during low-water periods on three segments, from 2 to 6 miles long between Tammen Park (Blue Ridge) and Horseshoe Bend Park (McCaysville).
+After collecting in Lake Blue Ridge, the lower Toccoa River pours from Blue Ridge Dam into a 14-mile-long tailwater for trout fishing that begins just beyond the city limits of Blue Ridge and ends at the border town of McCayesville on the Georgia-Tennessee state line.
+Our fishing guides run float trips during low-water periods on three segments, from 2 to 6 miles long between Tammen Park (Blue Ridge) and Horseshoe Bend Park (McCaysville).

-The year-round cold water of the lower Toccoa supports a prolific bug and forage population that feeds a thriving trout fishery that challenges the reputation for Georgia's finest tailwater trout fishery.
-Both wild and stocked brown and rainbow trout take anglers' flies of all kinds under catch-and-release fishing ethics to protect this long-standing fishery in the Trout Capital of Georgia.
+The year-round cold water of the lower Toccoa River supports a prolific bug and forage population that feeds a thriving trout fishery that challenges the reputation for Georgia's finest tailwater trout fishing.
+Both wild and stocked brown and rainbow trout take anglers' flies of all kinds under our fishing guides' catch-and-release fishing ethics that help protect this long-standing fishery in the Trout Capital of Georgia.